mochajs/mocha-examples/third-party-reporter/README.md

 Full documentation about it [here](https://github.com/mochajs/mocha/wiki/Third-party-reporters).

-To use a reporter published on npm (e.g lcov-reporter), install it locally and set `--reporter lcov-reporter`.
+To use a reporter published on npm (e.g., lcov-reporter), install it locally and set `--reporter lcov-reporter`.

 It is a very similar setup for `third party UI's`, for more details see [here](https://github.com/mochajs/mocha/wiki/Third-party-UIs).